What Is an Inverter and How Does It Work?

 How Does an Inverter Work?

 Before we get started, let’s take a look at the inverter’s main components.
+Then it is easy to understand how an inverter works.

 A power inverter system is made up of a direct current (DC) source, a rectifier, a pulse-generating circuit (Oscillator), a control circuit, a drive circuit, a switching circuit, and a step-up transformer.